-Over time, pay attention to signs of wear and tear that may appear on the surface of the treated wood.
-Make sure that the protective coating is present in sufficient quantities so that the hardwood (or softwood) remains protected.
-The frequency of oiling will depend on how much your floor is used: a high traffic volume will require the addition of a layer of oil more often (around every two to three years), while a low traffic volume will require less maintenance (around every five to seven years).
+Over time, watch for signs of wear on the surface of treated wood.
+It is important to ensure that the protective coating is present in the right quantity to protect the hardwood (or softwood).
+The frequency of oiling will depend on the use of your floor.
+Hence, a high traffic floor will require oiling more often (approximately every two to three years).
+While on the other hand, a low traffic floor will require less maintenance (approximately every five to seven years).